Sum-free subsets of finite abelian groups of type III: Introduction

-In the third and final part of this article, comprising Sections 8 and 9, we apply the classification theorem to deduce the following result.
+In the third and final part of this article, comprising Sections 8 and 9, we apply the Theorem \ref{clas} to obtain the following result.

-\begin{thm} When $G$ is a finite abelian group of type III whose cardinality is $n$ and exponent $m$, the number of sum-free subsets of $G$ does not exceed $2^{c(G) + c_m \,n^{2/3}(\log n)^{4/3}}$, where $c(G)$ is the cardinality of a sum-free subset of $G$ of the largest cardinality and $c_m$ depends only on $m$. \end{thm}
+\begin{thm} When $G$ is a finite abelian group of type III whose cardinality is $n$ and exponent $m$, the number of sum-free subsets of $G$ does not exceed $2^{c(G) + c_m \,n^{2/3}(\log n)^{4/3}}$, where $c(G)$ is the largest possible cardinality of a sum-free subset of $G$ and $c_m$ depends only on $m$. \end{thm}

+For a finite abelian group $G$ whose cardinality is divisible by a prime $p \equiv 2$ mod 3, Green and Ruzsa obtained an asymptotic formula for $\Card(SF(G))$ by showing that the number of sum-free subsets of $G$ that are not contained in a sum-free subset of cardinality $c(G)$ is $o_p(2^{c(G)})$.
+Recently Alon, Balogh, Morris and Samotij refined this result in Theorem~1.1 of \cite{Alon} by showing that for each $m\geq c(q)\sqrt{n\log n}$ the number of sum-free subsets of $G$ of cardinality $m$ that are not contained in a sum-free of cardinality $c(G)$ is $o_p(\binom{c(G)}{m})$.

-In order to deduce the above theorem, we first apply the classification theorem to obtain an apparently novel relation between the number of subsets with prescribed doubling in $H$, where, as before $H$ is a supplement of ${\bf Z}/m{\bf Z}$ in $G$, and the number of sum-free subsets of $G$.
-More precisely, for any positive integers $t,k_1$,$k_2$, and $H$ any finite abelian group, we write $S(t,k_1,k_2,H)$ to denote the number of subsets $B$ of $H$ with ${\rm Card}(B)=k_1$ and ${\rm Card}(tB) = k_2$ and set
+When $G$ is of type III, we are able to obtain only a result much weaker than those quoted in the preceding paragraph.
+Our result, given by Proposition~\ref{mpub}, is deduced from Theorem \ref{clas} via a modification of the arguments of Green and Ruzsa.
+We then use Proposition \ref{mpub} to obtain an apparently novel relation between the number of subsets with prescribed doubling in $H$, a supplement in $G$ of a subgroup isomorphic to ${\Z}/m{\Z}$, and the number of sum-free subsets of $G$.
+More precisely, for any positive integers $k_1$,$k_2$ and $H$ a finite abelian group, let $S(k_1,k_2,H)$ be the number of subsets $B$ of $H$ with ${\rm Card}(B)=k_1$ and ${\rm Card}(2B) = k_2$.
+Then on setting